 Much of the work I do with families is encouraging them to be mindful of when they are in a reactive state, so they can take action to slow things down to a more manageable and thoughtful pace.
 Think of it as pressing the “Pause” button.
 Pressing pause could mean practicing a relaxation technique like Square Breathing or using one of the many guided meditation smartphone apps for a five minute respite.
 Other times it can mean delaying a decision to allow your “wise and reasonable” mind to catch up with your “emotional” mind.

 Someone who is in the grip of an addictive disorder can perceive the simplest problem as an emergency, and that sense of urgency can become viral, spreading panic and confusion to the loved ones in their life.
-My colleague Abby Dean, Clinical Director at Right Turn, calls these situations “drive-bys”.
+My colleague Abby Dean, calls these situations “drive-bys”.
 “They often appear reasonable but are rarely an actual emergency,” she says.
 “We tell people to never respond to a drive-by request on your own.
 Always run it by the team - family members, experienced peers, and trusted treatment professionals.”

 People in early recovery learn the acronym HALT to encourage them to check in with their basic needs to avoid relapse, but this is an easy tool anyone can use.
 If we remember that HALT stands for Hungry, Angry, Lonely, Tired, we can ask ourselves if we are out of balance in any of those areas and take action to correct it.
 Sometimes the difference between a good and bad decision can be as simple as getting a decent night’s sleep, calling a friend on the phone, or making sure to eat dinner.